-By Maya Hernández (National Co-Coordinator)
+By Maya Hernández (Program Coordinator)

-This past year, profit-over-people ideology and anti-union efforts were particularly prevalent in the sectors that demanded the most labor.
-Millions of dollars went into campaigns to stop union organizing at the same time that several anti-worker policies passed into effect, painting a grim future for workers across the U.S. The National Labor Relations Board (NLRB) is the single most important federal entity where workers can supposedly go for legal protection.
+This past year, profit-over-people ideology and anti-union efforts were particularly prevalent in sectors that demanded the most labor.
+Millions of dollars went into campaigns to stop union organizing at the same time that several anti-worker policies passed into effect, painting a grim future for workers across the United States.
+The National Labor Relations Board (NLRB) is the single most important federal entity where workers can supposedly go for legal protection.
 In recent years, particularly following the Trump Administration’s maneuvering, pro-corporate appointees and anti-labor judges have taken over the NLRB.

 This past year in labor set a concerning precedent for the future of workers across the country.
 The union-busting and structural policy changes that have taken place are on track to pressure unions to prioritize the interests of their employers over the rights of workers.
 The power of corporations over working people is being cemented into policy as we speak to further promote the exploitation of workers and obstruction of unionizing efforts.
 Our only way out is for workers to gear up for the fight of their lives to push back against these building blocks of corporate interest.

 The Bureau of Labor Statistics’ 2021 report revealed the effectiveness of corporate anti-union tactics.
 The report showed 241,000 fewer union members than the previous year, which means just one in 10 workers is part of a union.
 In the private sector, it’s one in 16.
 Without a sturdy base, unions are no match for the union-busting strategies of their employers.

 Labor exploitation & union-busting: the case of Amazon